techno-nerd/ZombieGame/README.md

 # Shoot Some Zombies!

 This is a simple game in Java, where you need to move around and shoot the incoming zombies.
-As you shoot, you're gun get's progressively better:
+As you shoot, you're gun gets progressively better (and you get slower because the gun is heavier):

 Pistol (0) -> Shotgun (10) -> AK-47 (20) -> Machine Gun (50)